 Unfortunately, while it gets tougher when we become parents, exercise remains just as important.
 In fact, with little ones watching us as an example, exercise becomes even more important!
 If we as adults wish to create a future of happy, healthy, disease-free adults with our kids, it’s time we start practicing what we preach.

 Our kids model our behavior.
 Their attitudes and actions toward everything from nutrition to exercise to politics are shaped by our own actions and behaviors.
 If we want our kids to eat well, we need to eat well.
 If we want them to exercise, we need to exercise.

 The above modeling creates a culture of wellness in the home.
-In this environment, children learn that healthy habits are a positive way of life, not punitive novelties sentenced to mom and dad for “eating too much yummy food”.
+In this environment, children learn that healthy habits are a positive way of life.

 Exercising as a family is not only a fun way to improve fitness, it’s a way to cultivate the culture of wellness and develop positive exercise habits at a young age.